World Club Champion Football: Gameplay

 Players are registered through placing a maximum amount of 16 players, including substitutes, on the pitch of the flat panel card reader of the arcade cabinet.
-It is critical to use the players strengths effectively, as it is not recommended to use a quick or defense player for breaking the defense of the opponent.
+It is critical to use the player's strengths effectively, as it is not recommended to use a quick or defense player for breaking the defense of the opponent.
 Many real life formations can be replicated including diamond, balanced, offensive or defense.
-The flat panel reader of the cabinet can detect if you swap the players from the substitute area, or do a forward gesture on the card to be offensive and do a backwards gesture to do defending.
+The flat panel reader of the cabinet can detect if the players swap the players from the substitute area, or do a forward gesture on the card to be offensive and do a backwards gesture to do defending.
 There are also several buttons on the cabinet, divided into 2 action buttons, and tactics buttons with 4 directional buttons and a center button.
-With the actions buttons the player either shoots the ball or makes the goalie go for the ball.
+With the action buttons the player either shoots the ball or makes the goalie go for the ball.
 Giving orders to the entire team is made with the tactics button either with left, right, centre, counterattack or pressure buttons, which can be freely combined by pressing multiple buttons at the same time.
 The buttons are also used to navigate the menus.